maxvol/DataCamp/README.md

     * [Choice Modeling for Marketing in R](https://www.datacamp.com/statement-of-accomplishment/course/01850e954b7c582c50076a534e24ec79c6936a28)
     * Building Response Models in R
     * Introduction to Text Analysis in R

+  * Time Series with Python
+    * Visualizing Time Series Data in Python

   * Data Visualization with Python
     * [Introduction to Data Visualization with Seaborn](https://www.datacamp.com/statement-of-accomplishment/course/df274a6e31bd48163894a7ed27927c57ed838792)